Placental Insufficiency

 What is Uteroplacental Perfusion?

 Uteroplacental perfusion refers to blood flow from the uterus and placenta to the developing baby.
-If uteroplacental blood flow is normal, the baby gets enough oxygen and nutrients.
-If uteroplacental perfusion is compromised, the baby may not grow properly or receive adequate oxygen and nutrients.
+If blood flow is normal, the placenta sends enough oxygen and nutrients to the baby.
+The baby may not grow properly or receive adequate oxygen and nutrients if the blood flow is less than normal.

-During routine prenatal screening, medical professionals often use color Doppler to detect any abnormalities in uteroplacental perfusion, allowing them to diagnose and treat the underlying cause of any perfusion issues, which can range from maternal hypertension (high blood pressure) to structural uterine abnormalities to issues with the umbilical cord.
+During routine prenatal screening, medical professionals often use color Doppler to detect any abnormalities in uteroplacental perfusion.
+Doppler tests allow them to diagnose and treat the underlying cause of any perfusion issues.
+Causes of perfusion issues can range from maternal hypertension (high blood pressure) to structural uterine abnormalities to issues with the umbilical cord.
 They may also use non-stress tests (NSTs) or biophysical profiles (BPPs).
-Timely delivery when perfusion is compromised is critical.

 What is Placental Resistance?

-Placental resistance (resistance in uteroplacental blood flow) is a measure of how well blood is perfusing (flowing through) the placenta and uterus to get to the baby.
-This is checked during routine prenatal testing using Doppler flow studies.
+Placental resistance, or resistance in uteroplacental blood flow, is a measure of how well blood is flowing through the placenta and uterus to get to the baby.
+During routine prenatal testing, physicians check placental resistance using Doppler flow studies.

-One of the most common concerns with placental resistance is high resistance, which can result from preeclampsia and other factors.
+One of the most common concerns with placental resistance is high resistance.
+Preeclampsia and other risk factors may cause high placental resistance.
 When blood pressure increases, resistance increases, which can mean that overall blood flow to the baby decreases.
 This can cause fetal growth restriction (FGR).
-Insufficient placental perfusion is called placental insufficiency and must be promptly addressed by medical professionals.

 How is Placental Insufficiency Diagnosed?

 A mother with placental insufficiency usually does not have any symptoms.
-A diagnosis of placental insufficiency can be made if, during pregnancy, the baby has an abnormal heart tracing called “late decelerations” on the fetal heart rate monitor.
-Late decelerations are an indication of placental insufficiency, even when there are no other signs of reduced blood flow to the placenta.
+Physicians may look for signs of placental insufficiency If prenatal testing is abnormal or the baby is small for its gestational age.
+Late decelerations are one indication that there may be placental insufficiency.
+There may be no other signs of reduced blood flow to the placenta initially.

 Doppler Testing

-The award-winning lawyers at ABC Law Centers have been helping children with HIE and cerebral palsy throughout the nation for almost 3 decades.
-Jesse Reiter, the firm’s co-founder, has been focusing on birth injury cases his entire career.
-Jesse and his team help children all over the country, and when they take a case, they spend a lot of time getting to know the child and family they are helping so they can fully understand the child’s needs.
+ABC Law Centers has been helping children with HIE and cerebral palsy throughout the nation for almost 3 decades.
+Jesse Reiter, the firm’s president, has been focusing on birth injury cases his entire career.
+Jesse and the ABC team help children all over the country.
+We spend a lot of time getting to know your family so we can fully understand your child’s needs.

-Birth injury law is a difficult area of law to pursue due to the complex nature of the medical records.
-The lawyers at ABC Law Centers have decades of experience with birth injury, hypoxic-ischemic encephalopathy, and cerebral palsy cases.
+Birth injury law is a complex area of law to pursue.
+Our lawyers have decades of experience with birth injury, hypoxic-ischemic encephalopathy, and cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with an experienced attorney.

 • Free Case Review